Great albatross: Description

-The wandering albatross and the southern royal albatross are the largest of the albatrosses and are among the largest of flying birds.
+The snowy albatross and the southern royal albatross are the largest of the albatrosses and are among the largest of flying birds.
 They have the largest wingspans of any bird, being up to 3.5 m from tip to tip, although the average is a little over 3 m.
 Large adult males of these two species may exceed 11 kg in weight, as heavy as a large swan.

 The great albatrosses are predominantly white in plumage as adults, with birds becoming whiter as they age.
-The two royal albatrosses at all ages and the larger, older male wandering albatrosses are totally white-bodied, while adult females and younger animals of the other species have dark pencilling marks on the edges of their feathers.
+The two royal albatrosses at all ages and the larger, older male snowy albatrosses are totally white-bodied, while adult females and younger animals of the other species have dark pencilling marks on the edges of their feathers.
 Generally the smaller species or subspecies and the juveniles have more dark brown colour.
 The recently discovered Amsterdam albatross retains the dark brown plumage of juvenile birds into adulthood.

 Habitat and range

 The great albatrosses range across the Southern Ocean, and nest (for the most part) on isolated oceanic islands.
-The wandering albatrosses nest on islands around the Southern Ocean, from the Atlantic Ocean (South Georgia and Tristan da Cunha), to the Indian Ocean and New Zealand's Subantarctic islands.
+The snowy albatrosses nest on islands around the Southern Ocean, from the Atlantic Ocean (South Georgia and Tristan da Cunha), to the Indian Ocean and New Zealand's Subantarctic islands.
 The royal albatrosses nest only on New Zealand's Subantarctic islands, with one unusual colony on New Zealand's Otago Peninsula.

 Taxonomy

 The genus Diomedea was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name is from Greek mythology.
 When the hero Diomedes died his companions were turned into white seabirds.
-The type species was designated as the wandering albatross (Diomedea exulans) by George Robert Gray in 1840.
+The type species was designated as the snowy albatross (Diomedea exulans) by George Robert Gray in 1840.